Haimen, Nantong

+Haimen (海门 (海門, Hǎimén, sea gate), Qihai dialect: [haɪ.məŋ], Shanghai: [hɛ̝.məŋ]) is a district of Nantong, Jiangsu province.
+Located on the northern bank of the Yangtze River estuary, it faces Shanghai across the river.
+Renowned as the "Gateway to the Yangtze River and the Yellow Sea" and "Little-Pudong", the district covers about 1,149 square kilometers and had a permanent population nearly 1 million in 2025.
+With its coastline along the Yangtze and the Yellow Sea, Haimen has historically been famous for fishing and salt production, and in modern times has developed into an important port-based industrial hub.

 History

 The area that is now Haimen was formed from silt deposits from the Yangtze River.
 Several sandbanks, including Dongzhou (东洲 (東洲)) and Buzhou (布洲), joined with the mainland in the Tang dynasty.
 In 958 CE, during the Later Zhou dynasty in the Five Dynasties and Ten Kingdoms period, Haimen County was established with the county seat at Dongzhou Town.
 At this time, Haimen and Jinghai District (静海) were merged into the newly formed Tongzhou District (通州).

 Because the mouth of the Yangtze River moved northward during the Ming dynasty, Haimen has dealt with flooding that destroyed parts of the county, including Lüsi (吕四 (呂四)), Yudong (余东 (余東)), and Sijia (四甲).

 In 1672, under the Kangxi Emperor of the Qing dynasty, the seat moved to Jinghai Township (静海乡 (靜海鄉)).
 Starting from 1701, the river's course moved south, creating more than 40 new sandbanks.
 In 1768, the county became an independent subprefecture with the seat moving to Maojia Town (茅家镇 (茅家鎮)).

+In the late Qing period, the industrialist Zhang Jian was born in Changle Town, Haimen.
+In 1895, he founded the Dasheng Cotton Mill, which spurred the rise of China’s modern textile industry and helped make Haimen and Nantong major centers of commerce and industry.

 In 1912, one year after the Republic of China was founded, Haimen once again became a county.
 However, in 1949, when the People's Republic of China was founded, Haimen became governed under Nantong Prefecture.
 Once county-level governments started to reappear in 1983, Haimen was reinstated as a county, and in June 1994, Haimen became a county-level city.

 In 2020, Haimen became a district of Nantong.